Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/interior.md

 ![PXL_20240528_221844778](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/064be564-d7e5-4d0b-a572-92959821fdf0)

+{: .note }
+> You want to make sure no zip tie parts are sticking out too far where they will get in the way of the camera glare blocker when the internals are loaded into the box.

 # Connect the camera cable to the Raspberry Pi
-Connect the ribbon cable to the raspberry pi if you are using a Pi5, make sure to connect to the first slot labeled "Cam0"
+Connect the ribbon cable to the Raspberry Pi.
+If you are using a Pi5,** make sure to connect to the first slot labeled "Cam0"**

 ![PXL_20240528_231930368](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/f4a7a9ed-f9fc-4d4a-a23b-6be467ee18d4)

 # Attach Relay hat to Pi
-You will now connect the sockets on the relay hat to all the shiny metal pins sticking out of the pi.
-First move the camera ribbon cable to the side of the bolt sticking out of the pi
+You will now connect the sockets on the relay hat to all the shiny metal pins sticking out of the Pi.
+First move the camera ribbon cable to the side of the bolt sticking out of the Pi.

 ![image](https://github.com/user-attachments/assets/8f082ca1-ee8c-4688-bc48-480ec85297f6)

 Place the relay hat on top of the Pi.
 Line up the GPIO pins, and press softly down.